Houses for Sale in San Francisco Bay Area Your dream…

 The number of single-family houses listed fell 4.8 % (307 units) in October to 6,152 homes last month.
 New house listings fell 9.3% and those offered at less thatn $250,00o dropped severely.
 That spells a housing shortage.

 The number of condos for sale rose 5.6% to 15,222 listings during the same period in 2016.

 Despite higher prices, it still looks like a buyers market for condos in Miami Dade County.
 This graphic below might tell you a lot about condo availability here in Miami.
 This might be the time to invest in a Miami property.

 The trend nationwide of course is to rising house prices due to constrained availability.
 The latest US housing report shows consistent strength in all major housing markets.
 San Francisco, the Bay Area and New York have lead the way with strong rises.
 Miami, Florida placed 9th in prices in the US, according to a report from Zillow.

 The biggest event here to affect buyers, and therefore prices, is Hurricane Irma, and several other hurricanes that passed through.
-If we’ve seen the worst of the impact, then housing is likely in for a good period from 2018 to 2019.

 There was a lot of doom and gloom talk about the hurricane’s wiping out the South Florida economy, but it looks like they’ve already been a boon to it.
 Perhaps money has been diverted from buying new and resale condos to reconstruction of homes in the greater Miami area?